Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-COST Problem

-Given $\II$, we construct an instance $G=(\RR\cup\HH,E)$ of \hyperref[prob:minsumcost]{\MINSUMCOST} problem with quota $q(h)=1$ for each $h\in\HH$ such that $G$ does not admit a \SSM.
+Given $\II$, we construct an instance $G=(\RR\cup\HH,E)$ of the \hyperref[prob:minsumcost]{\MINSUMCOST} problem with quota $q(h)=1$ for each $h\in\HH$ such that $G$ does not admit a \SSM.
 We also associate a cost $c(h) \in \{0,1\}$ with each $h\in \HH$.
-We show that there exists an augmented instance $G'=(\RR\cup\HH,E)$ with a total augmentation cost $0$ that admits a \SSM\ if and only if there exists an assignment of variables in $\II$ such that exactly one variable in each clause is set to true.
+We show that there exists an augmented instance $G'=(\RR\cup\HH,E)$ with total augmentation cost zero that admits a \SSM\ if and only if there exists a truth assignment for $\II$ in which exactly one variable per clause is set to true.

 For every variable $X_p$ in the instance $\II$, the reduced instance $G$ contains one resident $a_p$ and one global hospital $v_p$.
 The resident $a_p$ is connected only to the hospital $v_p$ in $G$.
 The hospital $v_p$ is connected to the resident $a_p$ as well as to additional residents, which we describe below.
 Corresponding to each clause in $\II$, the reduced instance $G$ contains a clause gadget.